-If the accused student does not appear in person, or provide a satisfactory explanation of their absence, or should the accused student leave a hearing that has already commenced, the hearing shall proceed without the accused student, and the Conduct Board may render a recommendation, based upon the available evidence, and forward that recommendation to the Conduct Administrator.
-No imposition of sanctions will be based solely upon the failure of the accused to answer the charges.
+If the accused student does not appear in person or provide a satisfactory explanation of their absence, or should the accused student leave a hearing that has already commenced, the hearing shall proceed without the accused student.
+The Conduct Board will render a decision based upon the available evidence and forward that decision to the Director of Student Conduct and Community Standards.
+No indictment of sanctions will be based solely upon the failure of the accused to answer the charges.
 In the event of the refusal of the accused student to appear at the hearing, the evidence in support of the charges will be presented, considered and a recommendation of sanction(s) will be made by the Conduct Board on the existing relevant evidence presented at the hearing.
+If a victim withdraws his or her complaint or refuses to offer statements during a disciplinary proceeding, the University reserves the right to proceed with a disposition of the allegations consistent with this Code at its discretion.